 A conviction for Shoplifting in Arizona is no small matter.
 You can be stuck with a permanent criminal record, jail time, probation, and fines for what was seemingly an incredibly minor transgression.
+If you’ve been accused of shoplifting in Arizona, please contact the Phoenix shoplifting crimes defense attorneys at AZ Defenders for help with your case.

 There are several ways that shoplifting can be committed in Arizona.
 Pursuant to Arizona Revised Statutes § 13-1805, while you are in an establishment in which merchandise is displayed for sale, you knowingly obtain those goods of another with the intent to deprive them of such goods by: